panoptic-labs/docs/blog/2023-12-11-panoptic-beta-launch-epoch-four/2023-12-11-panoptic-beta-launch-epoch-four.md

     Obtaining other tokens on Avalanche: Swap your funds on Avalanche for WAVAX, USDC, or Joe via the [Uniswap](https://app.uniswap.org/swap?chain=avalanche) or [Trader Joe](https://traderjoexyz.com/avalanche/trade) interface.

-5. Buy or sell options between December 18 (17:00 UTC) and January 3 (17:00 UTC).
+5. Buy or sell options between January 10 (17:00 UTC) and January 24 (17:00 UTC).
 Check out our [leaderboard](https://beta.panoptic.xyz/leaderboard) to see where you stand in comparison to other traders.

 Winners will have their prizes distributed at the end of the competition period.